vtunr/VTunit/README.md

 * To clean : `python vtunit/vtunit.py build --clean`

 You can also filter the test you want to run :

 * To list : `python vtunit/vtunit.py build --list --filter {my_regex}` (optional `--filter`)
 * To filter : `python vtunit/vtunit.py build --run --filter {my_regex}`

+You can also ignore prebuild/postbuild command by adding `--ignore_prebuild` and `--ignore_postbuild`

 # TODO :